bkryza/decorest/README.rst

         client.list_subbreeds('husky')
         client.stop_session()

-Grouping API methods [TODO]
+Grouping API methods
 ---------------------------

 For larger API's it can be useful to be able to split the API definition into multiple files but still use it from a single instance in the code.

-This can be achieved by creating separate client classes for each group of operations and then create a common class which inherits from all the group clients and provides entire API from one instance.
+This can be achieved by creating separate client classes for each group of operations and then create a common class, which inherits from all the group clients and provides entire API from one instance.

+For example of this checkout the `Petstore Swagger client example`_ in tests.

 Caveats